-Most companies, seek individuals who share the same personal morals, values and ethics to align with the company’s core values.
+Most companies seek individuals whose personal morals, values and ethics align with the company’s core values.
 For employers, shared morals can alter how a company prioritizes its work and the impact it makes on the industry, local community and the world at large.

 Social roles are constructs that are influenced by certain demographics of an individual, such as age, behavior, gender and culture.
 A common example is that of gender roles, which are assigned to individuals the moment their sex is identified and have unique precepts that vary by culture.
-Stereotypes are often correlated with social roles held about a particular demographic and can affect an individual’s ability to move into certain professional roles, industries and face barriers, which is evident between men and women with the Glass Ceiling.
+Stereotypes are often correlated with social roles held about a particular demographic and can affect an individual’s ability to move into certain professional roles and industries and overcome barriers, which is evident between men and women with the glass ceiling.

-To become a true equal opportunity employer and support diversity and inclusion in the workplace, it’s important to become acutely aware of social roles and stereotypes unique to your culture, community, industry and workplace.
+To truly support diversity and inclusion in the workplace, it’s important to become acutely aware of social roles and stereotypes unique to your culture, community, industry and workplace.
 Your team can help to break down barriers and open opportunities for people regardless of perceived social roles by attracting a diverse employee base in your recruitment materials.
 This trucking company did just that when they launched a recruitment campaign about women truckers to attract more female candidates.

 Gender roles are social constructs that vary by different cultures and are assigned to individuals at birth based on their biological sex.
 Once a child is assigned their gender, they are more or less segregated into either the male or female gender binaries.

-Rather than these distinct binaries, popular belief finds that there is a spectrum of gender identities that may or may not correspond to the individual’s sex assigned at birth.
-A few common non-binary gender identities include: non-binary, transgender, gender-transition, gender queer, gender fluid and demigender, however there is a long list of other non-binary identities you should learn about.
+Rather than these distinct binaries, spectrum of gender identities may or may not correspond to the individual’s sex assigned at birth.
+A few common gender identities include non-binary, transgender, gender queer, gender fluid and demigender.
+However, there is a long list of other non-binary identities you should learn about.
 There are also ungender identities, such as agender, non-gendered, genderless and gender-free.

 Such identities are defined by the individual and how they view and expect others to view themself.
-It’s important to keep in mind that individuals may identify differently from how you perceive their identity, so it's courteous to ask for people’s preferred pronouns as well as share your own.
+Keep in mind that individuals may identify differently from how you perceive their identity, so it’s courteous to ask for people’s preferred pronouns as well as share your own.

-Gender expression, which may be different from an individual’s sex or gender identity, refers to the external appearance of an individual’s gender identity.
-Gender expression may be interpreted through clothing, hair, makeup, voice, behavior, mannerisms, interests and preferred pronouns.
-Again, because you can not assume an individual's gender even based on their gender expression, it's important to ask for their preferred pronouns.
-For more information on how to become an inclusive workplace for all gender identities and expressions, check out the Human Rights Campaign's guide to gender identity & gender expression in the workplace.
+Gender expression, which may differ from an individual’s sex or gender identity, refers to the external appearance of an individual’s gender identity.
+Gender expression may be interpreted through clothing, hair, makeup, voice, behavior, mannerisms, interests and pronouns.
+Again, because you can not assume an individual’s gender even based on their gender expression, it’s important to ask for their pronouns.
+For more information on how to become an inclusive workplace for all gender identities and expressions, check out the Human Rights Campaign’s guide to gender identity and gender expression in the workplace.